 Bluenose Ghosts is the title of a book by Helen Creighton.
 This scary book has generally been in print since 1957.
 Helen Creighton admits that she was afraid while writing it.

 Like ghostly spirits that suddenly appear out of nowhere, a Bluenose Ghost story will appear on this page every so often.
-Check back regularly for appearances.

-The Grey Lady – reading in video
+The Grey Lady – a reading by video

 The Headless Man